YYCoder/protobuf-thrift/README.md

 ## Install
 For folks don't have GO development environment, directly download corresponding platform binary from latest release is the best choice.

-For Gophers, you can just `go get github.com/YYCoder/protobuf-thrift` and `go build` it yourself.
+For Gophers, you can just `go install github.com/YYCoder/protobuf-thrift` it yourself.

 ## Usages